What Are Nitrile Gloves Used For? A Clinical Guide

 When it comes to personal protective equipment, clarity is key.
 Misinformation about nitrile gloves can lead to unsafe practices in the clinic, compromising the safety of both you and your patients.
 Let's clear the air by addressing a few common myths so you can feel confident in your infection control protocols.

-Myth: You Can Reuse Nitrile Gloves
+Myth: Nitrile Gloves Are Reusable

 This is one of the most critical and dangerous misconceptions.
 Disposable nitrile gloves, including those in our MacSafe collection, are strictly designed for single use.
 Attempting to wash or sanitize them for reuse severely compromises the glove's structural integrity, creating micro-tears that are invisible to the naked eye.
 This breakdown of the protective barrier exposes you to pathogens and chemicals.
 Adhering to single-use protocols is a fundamental aspect of proper infection control.
 Always discard your gloves after each patient interaction and perform hand hygiene before putting on a fresh pair to maintain a safe clinical environment.